CBD for Neuropathic Pain in Spinal Cord Injury

 The trial does not specify if you need to stop taking your current medications, but you cannot use cannabis products or certain other drugs during the study.
 If you take valproate or strong CYP2C19 and CYP3A4 inducers, you may not be eligible to participate.

-What data supports the effectiveness of the drug CBD for neuropathic pain in spinal cord injury?
+What evidence suggests that CBD might be an effective treatment for neuropathic pain in spinal cord injury?

 Eva Widerstrom-Noga, PhD, DDS